cpalau/arch-linux-dotfiles/README.md

 - **Root Privileges**: Required for mounting and system backup

 #### Backup Process:
-The backup process typically takes 15-30 minutes depending on system size and creates a complete snapshot before any configuration changes are made, ensuring you can restore to a clean state if needed.
+The backup process typically takes 15-30 minutes depending on system size.
+Each backup is timestamped and can include custom comments for easy identification.
+The utility is designed for both manual use and automation (cron jobs).

 ## ⚙️ Configuration Files